2014 – 2019

 Harmony Rene Montgomery

-Almost immediately after Harmony’s birth, the Haverhill, Massachusetts Department of Children and Families (DCF) became involved.
-In June 2014, they received three reports alleging neglect of the newborn due to Crystal’s substance use.
+August 2014: DCF Haverhill Area Office received two additional reports alleging neglect of Harmony, who was two months old, Harmony was removed from the care and custody of Crystal Sorey and placed in foster care by the Massachusetts Department of Children and Families (DCF).
 Although DCF initially gave Crystal a chance to overcome her addiction, by August, they took legal action in juvenile court and removed Harmony from her care.
 She was placed with a foster family, with the initial goal of reuniting her with her mother.

 Despite her health challenges, Harmony’s foster mom noticed something remarkable—Harmony was tracking the spoon with one of her eyes during feeding.
 Concerned, she brought this to the attention of the medical team, leading to a revised diagnosis.
 Harmony’s condition was changed to septo-optic dysplasia (SOD), which, while still serious, was not fatal.
 The main impact was that Harmony remained legally blind in one eye.

-In September 2014, DCF began trying to contact Harmony’s father, Adam, who was still in prison.
+September 2014: DCF began trying to contact Harmony’s father, Adam, who was still in prison.
 It wasn’t until December that they finally reached him.
-Adam requested to see his daughter, and in January 2015, when Harmony was six months old, Adam met her for the first time in the visitation room of his prison.
+Adam requested to see his daughter.

-As Harmony’s first year of life came to a close, DCF held a significant meeting in July 2015 called a “Permanency Planning Conference.”
+July 2015: As Harmony’s first year of life came to a close, DCF held a significant meeting in July 2015 called a “Permanency Planning Conference.”
 Due to the length of time Harmony had spent in foster care—seven out of her twelve months—DCF decided that reunification with her mother was no longer the primary goal.
 Instead, they shifted the focus to finding a permanent adoptive family for Harmony.

 For the remainder of 2015, Harmony continued to live with her foster family, the Rafterys.
 In September, Adam was released from prison and moved to New Hampshire.
 A month later, he began dating his future wife, Kayla Rivera.

-In February 2017, Harmony’s case was transferred to a different DCF office because Crystal had moved.
+February 2017: Harmony’s case was transferred to a different DCF office because Crystal had moved.
 The new team, with fresh eyes, noticed that Crystal seemed more stable, was participating in her services, and was consistently visiting Harmony.
 This led to an internal decision to change Harmony’s permanency goal back to reunification with her mother.
 At the time, Harmony was two-and-a-half years old and had spent 85% of her life with her foster family.

 As Harmony’s young life unfolded, marked by uncertainty and shifting goals, she remained caught in a web of decisions and circumstances beyond her control.
 Her story is one of resilience amidst constant upheaval, a little girl navigating a world that seemed to change as frequently as the seasons.
 Read More